-In the 2015-2016 academic year NNU graduated 34 students from the Counselor Education Master’s in Science program.
-There were 19 students graduating from the Clinical Counseling track, 9 students from the School Counseling track, and 5 students from the Marriage and Family Counseling track.
-While some students choose to extend their education beyond the normal full-time schedule, on average, 90% of our students graduate within the expected time period of eight semesters.
-80% of our 2016 graduates passed their licensure exam the first time.
-We are proud of the job placement rate of our graduates.
-All but one of our most recent graduates are currently employed, with 90% of our graduates found employment within three months after graduation.
-Several of them had job offers during their final semester of the program.
+In the 2016-2017 academic year, NNU graduated 68 students from the Counselor Education Master’s in Science program.
+There were 35 students graduating from the Clinical Mental Health Counseling track, 21 students from the School Counseling track, and 12 students from the Marriage, Couple and Family Counseling track.
+The completion rate in each track are 95% in Clinical Mental Health, 92% in School, and 90% in Marriage, Couple, and Family Counseling tracks.
+We are pleased to report that 100% of our 2016 graduates who took the licensure exam, passed the first time.
+We are proud of the job placement rate of our graduates with 72% from Clinical Mental Health, 80% from School Counseling, and 50% from Marriage, Couple and Family placed in jobs in their final semester, and the remainder had job offers after graduation.
 We believe this job placement rate is a significant indicator of the reputation of NNU’s Counselor Education program.

 The NNU Counselor Education faculty have worked diligently to solidify wording and accurate descriptions of the program objectives to align with the 2016 CACREP standards.
 As a result of this work, Program Objectives related to core themes of the department were constructed and identified as follows:

 Critical Analysis: The Counselor Education Department seeks to educate academically prepared counselors.
 Critical Analysis is defined as the capacity to expand knowledge through critical thinking, evaluation, and synthesis of literature and research, as well as developing the capacity to engage with the body of knowledge by conducting original research and utilizing existing research in guiding clinical assessment, planning, and decision-making.